Antón de Marirreguera: Life

 Antón González Reguera was born in the first years of the 17th century (in 1605 according to Carlos González de Posada) in Llorgozana (Carreño), in a fidalgo family.
 He was called Antón de Marirreguera because of his mother, María González Reguera.
 It is supposed that his father was named Pedro Álvarez Hevia and that he died early.
 Being without a father and starting religious studies, he took the family name from his mother, following the tradition (which would explain why in some documents he appears as Antonio Álvarez).

 He studied Latin, Humanities and Theology in the University of Oviedo, became a priest in 1631 and took charge of some parishes in Carreño.

 In the fidalgo census of this municipality he is called Antonio González Reguera, priest of Priendes between 1640 and 1644.
-In 1645 he appears as the priest of Albandi, but with the name of Antonio González Moñiz, taking the second family name from his uncle Xoan Moñiz who was the precedent priest in this parish.
+In 1645 he appears as the priest of Albandi, but with the name of Antonio González Moñiz, taking the second family name from his uncle Xoan Moñiz who was the preceding priest in this parish.

 In Albandi documents he continues to appear as the parish priest until 1661, when he is relieved by his nephew Xuan Rodríguez Reguera.
 He does not appear in the fidalgo census of 1662, so it is supposed that he died between 1661 and 1662.